Probing Dark Sector Particles Coupling to Neutrinos with Double Beta Decay: Statistical Procedure

-We are mainly interested in the overall sensitivity to the BSM scenarios considered.
-We thus do not attempt fit all model parameters at the same time.
+We are mainly interested in the general sensitivity to the BSM scenarios considered and we do not attempt to fit all model parameters at the same time.
 Instead, we choose one coupling constant $g$ as fitting parameter while keeping all other parameters fixed, specifically the particle masses involved.
 For example, in the simple scalar emission model, we calculate $\chi^2$ using $a_\nu$ for a fixed scalar mass $m_S$.
-In order to find the 90\% confidence level (CL) limit on such a coupling constant $g$, we first minimize over the NME nuisance parameters for a given $g$,
+In order to find the 90\% confidence level (CL) limit on such a coupling constant $g$, we first minimize over the NME nuisance parameters,

-This marginalized profile function then follows a chi-squared distribution with one degree of freedom and to find the 90\% CL upper limit on $g$, we set $\chi^2(g) = 2.71$.
+This profile function then follows a chi-squared distribution with one degree of freedom and to find the 90\% CL upper limit on $g$, we set $\chi^2(g) = 2.71$.